bash1997/100-days-of-code/r1-log.md

 ### R1D10
 today was a very slow day.
 I created a caesar cipher and worked more on functions and creating loops to run my program over when it ends

+### R1D11
+i am catching up in the python projects. today i created a blind bid and by tonigh i will be finished with day 10 and created a python calculator